Calvary Church has been active in ministry for the glory of God since 1939. This year, we are praising God as we celebrate our 80th anniversary!

 After 21 years, Dr. Ross Rhoads resigns as senior pastor, shifting his ministry efforts to the Billy Graham Evangelistic Association, as Franklin Graham becomes chairman.

-Dr. E. Glenn Wagner assumes pastoral leadership of Calvary Church, coming from the thriving ministry of Promise Keepers.
+Dr. E. Glenn Wagner assumes pastoral leadership of Calvary Church.
 Local outreach efforts expand and new ministries reflect Charlotte's diverse population.

 Dr. John H. Munro becomes Senior Pastor of Calvary in February 2006.